se2p/programming-styles-ss-2020-program-description/README.md

 ```

-Note that for invalid inputs might be longer than 3 chars.
+Note that invalid inputs might be longer than 3 chars.
 In this case, we will show in the banner a short version of the input.
 For example, assume that the input sequence is the following:
 `1 3 400000 5`

 `400000` is invalid and is longer than 3 digits/chars, so the board (after processing the valid inputs!!!) will look like this: